|Province||Běi jīng 北京 'north capital'|

 The surrounding park and gardens attract many visitors, some practicing Taijiquan every morning.

 Beihai Park 北海公园 Běi hǎi gōng yuán

 Beihai Park is a famous spot in Beijing, located just north west of the Forbidden City.
-Beihai means 'northern lake'; the central and southern lakes of the Imperial complex now form part of the government district Zhongnanhai ➚ which is closed to tourists.
+Beihai means ‘northern lake’; the central and southern lakes of the Imperial complex now form part of the government district Zhongnanhai ➚ which is closed to tourists.
+Another name is ‘Winter Palace’ which contrasts it with the ‘Summer Palace’ that is four miles to the west.
 Following traditional Imperial layout Beihai Park is dominated by a large Lake on which is Jade Island.

 On the island is the White Dagoba originally built in 1651 to honor the visit of a Dalai Lama; it was later rebuilt in 1741.
 For many years it was the highest point in Beijing and used as a lookout.
 It is a solid structure with no apparent entrance, it may contain Buddhist scriptures and sacred objects.